Kitchen Remodeling in Coral Gables, FL

 Kitchen Remodeling in Coral Gables Starts With Understanding the House

-Many kitchens in Coral Gables were built long before modern cooking habits became the norm.
+Many kitchens in Coral Gables, from those near the iconic Biltmore Hotel to homes along Miracle Mile and near the Venetian Pool, were built long before modern cooking habits became the norm.
 At the time, the layouts made sense.
 Appliances were smaller.
 Storage needs were modest.
 Fewer people were using the kitchen at once.

 That history shows up clearly today.